jamoski3112/ReconBot/README.md

  - [ ] BandWidth Optimization
  - [x] Database Schema and Development

-#please note that this is a project still in progress some modules may not work as according..Also do contribute to this repo....
+# Please note that this is a project still in progress some modules may not work as according..Also do contribute to this repo....

 PEACE